 Nominations for State Councils are now open and will close on Friday, 23 February 2024 at 5.00pm AEDT.

-We do invite you to consider nominating for state council next year.
-Nominees must either be AHRI Certified, or have commenced on a certification pathway.
+We invite you to consider nominating for state council.
+Nominees must either be AHRI Certified members, or have commenced on a certification pathway.

 By being on the Council, you will be able to help shape AHRI’s forward agenda, meet and work with new colleagues in your state and across Australia, give back to the HR profession in a meaningful way and demonstrate your commitment to the profession by referencing your role on your CV.

 Contact us to find out if your State Council has any other volunteering positions available, such as working with local AHRI networks.